Getting to Know Mary Lucero, PhD.

 As my career progressed, my own chronic health issues brought me to an important crossroads.
-There, I was forced to recognize that the same basic principles of microbial ecology influence every kind of health.
-This includes our health, crop health, soil health, environmental health…
+There, I was forced to recognize that the same basic principles influence every kind of health.
+This includes our personal/physical health, plant and soil health, animal health, environmental health…

 It was this discovery that would make a tremendous impact on my future work.
 As my own health was restored, conducting new research seemed less urgent than demonstrating these simple principles to those who can benefit from them.

-The fact is, most of the food insecurity and chronic disease we are experiencing worldwide can be linked directly to policies that ignore the interdependence between microbiology, our food, our environment, and our health.
+The fact is, most of the food insecurity, economic hardship, and disease we are experiencing worldwide can be linked directly to decisions and policies that ignore the interdependence between our food, our environment, our lifestyles, and our health.
 Solutions are quite simple!
-They begin with restoring functional microbiomes that support healthy people and a healthy planet.
+They begin with changing our lifestyles and restoring those functional microbiomes and food webs that connect healthy people to a healthy planet.